timescale/timescaledb/README.md

 PostgreSQL extension, providing automatic partitioning across time and space (partitioning key), as well as full SQL support.

-> [!WARNING]
->
->  The latest Postgres minor releases (17.1, 16.5, 15.9, 14.14, 13.17, 12.21), released 2024-11-14, have an unexpected
->  breaking ABI change that may crash existing deployments of TimescaleDB, unless used with a TimescaleDB binary explicitly built against those new minor PG versions.
->
->
->  Status and recommendations:
->  - **Users of [Timescale Cloud](https://console.cloud.timescale.com/) are unaffected**.
-We are currently not upgrading cloud databases to these latest minor PG releases.
-But regardless, Timescale Cloud recompiles TimescaleDB against each new minor Postgres version, which would prevent any such incompatibility.
->  - **Users to Timescale's [k8s docker image](https://github.com/timescale/timescaledb-docker-ha) are unaffected**.
-We are currently not building a new release against these latest minor PG releases.
-But regardless, our docker image build process recompiles TimescaleDB against each new minor Postgres version, which would prevent any such incompatibility.
->  - Users of other managed clouds (using TimescaleDB Apache-2 Edition) are recommended to not upgrade to these latest minor PG releases at this time, or discuss with their cloud provider how they build TimescaleDB with new minor releases.
->  - Users who self-manage TimescaleDB are recommended to not upgrade to these latest minor PG releases at this time.
->
->  We are working with the PG community about how best to address this issue.
-See [this thread on pgsql-hackers](https://www.postgresql.org/message-id/flat/CABOikdNmVBC1LL6pY26dyxAS2f%2BgLZvTsNt%3D2XbcyG7WxXVBBQ%40mail.gmail.com) for more info.
->
->  Thanks for your understanding! 🙏

 If you prefer not to install or administer your instance of TimescaleDB, try the 30 day free trial of [Timescale Cloud](https://console.cloud.timescale.com/signup), our fully managed cloud offering.
 Timescale is pay-as-you-go.
 We don't charge for storage you dont use, backups, snapshots, ingress or egress.